5 Reasons Why This Broch Was Caithness' (More Civilized) Version of Holyrood!

 So what makes this broch so important in terms of our archaeological and prehistoric heritage?
 Well, it's all in a name - the name Things Va suggests this broch may have been re-used by the Norse: Thing's Va appears to be a corruption of the Old Norse term 'Þingvellir' or 'Thingvellir' in its anglicized form.
 This translates as 'assembly fields'.

 'Thing' sites where places were the Norsemen could meet, argue, barter, make laws, strike deals (or perhaps your enemy's face!) broker alliances and engage in all manner of activities, and it would appear that Thing's Va would have seen re-use after it had served it's function as a broch site - of course, who isn't to say that that's what brochs weren't used for in the first place!

-*1 It appear to be located near to parish boundaries, making it a 'neutral zone' - a good location for diplomatic matters
+*1 It appears to be located near parish boundaries, making it a 'neutral zone' - a good location for diplomatic matters

-*2 Its location posses commanding views, so that people can see it from afar - and perhaps more importantly, it can be seen from afar!
+*2 Its location possesses commanding views so that people can see it from afar - and perhaps more importantly, it can be seen from afar!

 *3 Vikings liked to reuse mounds, both for the aforementioned reason, but also these mounds were held in some esteem by the land's original inhabitants.
 By making these mounds the sites of their governance, they were stating their control on the surrounding area.

 *4 You'll also spot a wee winding stream just to the north-west area - streams and rivers are important in Norse Mythology, such as the river Gjöll, which separates the living realm from the dead realm, and so that by 'crossing the stream' into the Thing site, one is passing into a more important and more 'holy' place - and what you say is binding, lest you feel a temporal wrath!